prabhatadvait/ANN_Classification_Churn-bank-/README.md

 ## 📜 License

-This project is licensed under the MIT License.
+This project is licensed under the GPL-3.0 (GNU General Public License v3.0) License.
 Feel free to use and adapt it.